AdobeDocs/workfront.en/help/classic/workfront-proof/wp-getstarted/faqs/log-in-change-password.md

 ## About Advanced Password Settings

 If you use a Select or Premium plan, your Workfront Proof administrator can set specific password requirements to comply with IT and security policies in your organization and enhance the security of your data.
-For more information, see&nbsp;"Advanced Password Settings" in the article&nbsp; [Configure proof settings for your organization](../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md).
+For more information, see&nbsp;"Advanced Password Settings" in the article&nbsp;.

 ## Adding an Email Address to Your Account